arangodb/arangodb/lib/VPackDeserializer/README.md

 ```
 The write transaction is deserialized by a `constructing_deserialized` which (surprise) constructs the given type
 (`write_transaction`) by brace-initialisation using as parameters a tuple returned by the previous stage.
-This stage is a `fixed_order_deserializer` which deserializes an array in fixed order.
-In this case
+This stage is a `fixed_order_deserializer` which deserializes an array in fixed order and returns it as tuple.
-the first entry is deserialized as `operation_deserializer`, the second as `precondition_deserializer` and the
+In this case the first entry is deserialized as `operation_deserializer`, the second as
-third entry is a simple `value_deserializer<std::string>`.
+`precondition_deserializer` and the  third entry is a simple `value_deserializer<std::string>`.
 (Please compare this with the agency format explained above)

 And then you define `operation_deserializer` and `precondition_deserializer`.